get-convex/v1/README.md

 ### Polar

 1. Set up an account at https://polar.sh
+   _Note: If you're just testing, be sure to switch to Sandbox via the top left dropdown in the dashboard before proceeding._
 2. Add the following to `packages/backend/.env`:
    ```
    # Generate this in Polar dashboard under 'Account' > 'Developer settings'